tfrank64/TiltingLoader/README.md

 ## Demo

 ## Usage
+** Run on a physical device for motion effects **

 ## Installation
 ##### To install, simple drag the TiltingLoader.swift file to your project and use it.
-* Use a briding header to use in an Objective-C project.
+* Use a [briding header](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) to run in an Objective-C project.
 * Coming soon: CocoaPods integration

 TiltingLoader requires iOS 7 or later.